 5.1.X Online cooperative 3D map building

-5.1.X.1 Description
+5.1.X.1 Service descriptions

 This use case considers a low-energy (or energy-efficient) cooperation scenario to collaboratively build a 3D map among a group of multiple robots, aiming at usage for unstructured settings, such as enterprise building cleaning, preparation for disinfection of large-scale building, and automation for agriculture.
 With cooperation among multiple robots gathering measurement data, it would be possible to either save energy or build a better quality outcome, or to attain both.